SamErde/PSPreworkout/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
 about: Submit a new bug
-title: Bug report
+title: '🪲 Bug report'
 labels: 'bug'
 assignees: ''